vippsas/vipps-developers/common-topics/reserve-and-capture.md

   is not available or sold out, e.g. digital services.
   Direct capture requires additional compliance checks of the merchant.

-**Important:** It's completely fine to use "reserve capture" almost exactly like "direct capture": Just do the capture immediately after the reservation.
+**Important:** It's completely fine to use _reserve capture_ almost exactly like _direct capture_: Just do the capture immediately after the reservation.
 The user experience is exactly the same.

 Some things to consider: